-4 USB ports are provided, 2 ports are onboard and another 2 USB ports, as option, need USB an cable on USB2 position.
-The onboard VT82C686A chip provides the means for connecting PC peripherals such as; keyboards, joysticks, telephones, and modems.

-- Built-in ATX 20-pin power supply connector. - Software power-down when using Windows® 95/98. - Supports ring-in feature (remote power-on through external modem, allows system to be turned on remotely). - Resume by Alarm Allows your system to turn on at a preselected time. - Power Loss Recovery In the event of a power outtage your system will automatically turn itself back on without user intervention. - Supports CPU Hardware sleep and SMM (System Management Mode). - Supports Keyboard power ON function (KBPO). - Built-in WOL (Wake-up On Lan) Connector. - Built-in WOM (Wake-up On Modem) Connector. - Built-in AC97 PCI Audio.
+- Supports the (4) Universal Serial Bus (USB) Ports, 2 ports on board and another 2 ports for option.
+The onboard VT82C686A chip provides the means for connecting PC peripherals such as; keyboards, joysticks, telephones, and modems. - Built-in ATX 20-pin power supply connector. - Software power-down when using Windows® 95/98 or Windows® 2000. - Supports ring-in feature (remote power-on through external modem, allows system to be turned on remotely). - Resume by Alarm Allows your system to turn on at a preselected time. - Power Loss Recovery In the event of a power outtage your system will automatically turn itself back on without user intervention. - Supports CPU Hardware sleep and SMM (System Management Mode). - Supports Keyboard power ON function (KBPO). - Supports STR (Suspend To RAM) Function. - Built-in WOL (Wake-up On Lan) Connector. - Built-in AC97 PCI Audio. - Supports CPU Vcore/VIO Voltage & CPU clock settings.